hyperspy/hyperspy/doc/user_guide/tools.rst

 Calibration
 ^^^^^^^^^^^
-The :py:meth:`~.signals.spectrum.Spectrum.remove_background` provides a user interface to calibrate the spectral axis.
+The :py:meth:`~.signals.spectrum.Spectrum.calibrate` provides a user interface to calibrate the spectral axis.

 Aligning
 ^^^^^^^^